Tejas-358/Coversion/README.md

-# This code is used to conver Kg value int gram, pound and ounce
+# This code creates a GUI to convert KG to gram, pounds and ounce
 # YOU MUST HAVE SQL LIBRARY INSTALLED TO RUN THE MAIN CODE